 Participants dietary intake was determined using four-day food records that were collected on three week days and one weekend day.

-- Dietary variables from the four-day food records were recorded as "gram per day" or "milligrams per day" and adjusted by total energy intake before further analysis
+- Dietary variables from the four-day food records were recorded as "grams per day" or "milligrams per day" and adjusted by total energy intake before further analysis

-- Because plasma vitamin E is strongly associated with serum lipid and lipoprotein concentrations, α-tocopherol concentrations were standardized for LDL, HDL and triglyceride
+- Because plasma vitamin E is strongly associated with serum lipid and lipoprotein concentrations, α-tocopherol concentrations were standardized for LDL, HDL and triglycerides

 - Associations of serum fatty acids proportions and dietary linoleic acid categorized into thirds were analyzed with forced Cox proportional hazard models.
 Variables with a skewed distribution (serum insulin, C-reactive protein, triacylglycerol, dietary fat and dietary fatty acids) were natural log transformed for analyses involving continuous variables

 - Covariates with missing values were assigned the group mean